vitest-dev/vscode/README.md

 # Config

+- `vitest.enable`: This plugin will try to detect whether the current project is set up with Vitest to activate itself.
+When it failed, you can enable the plugin manually
 - `vitest.nodeEnv`: The env passed to runner process in addition to `process.env`
 - `vitest.commandLine`: The command line to start vitest tests.
 It should be the same command line users run vitest tests from a terminal/shell, with ability to append extra arguments (by the extension at runtime).
 For example `npx vitest` or `yarn test -- --run`
 - `vitest.include`: Include glob for test files.
 Default: `[\"**/*.{test,spec}.{js,mjs,cjs,ts,mts,cts,jsx,tsx}\"]`